-As for April, I really like how she was portrayed in this story.
+As for April, I dig how she was portrayed in this story.
 Too often, she has to be the dull “den mother” character in the Mirage comics and can never do or say anything interesting.
-Eastman really turns that idea on its head with this issue.
+Eastman turns that idea on its head with this issue.
 She starts out that way, flipping out because she’s going to be late for work and that she has to put food on the table for everyone because all the men in the house are jobless bums, etc. But as the story moves along, she really starts to get caught up in Casey’s whole detective fantasy and begins actively helping him search for clues and chase after the badguys, sincerely loving it every step of the way.
 This is a great issue for developing April and Casey’s romance and illustrates that she has an attraction to him beyond just the boring old “he’s a bad boy *swoon*” shtick.
 Casey may be an unpredictable screw-up with weird delusions about himself and his limitations… but damn if he isn’t a whole lot of fun to be around.

 The Turtles pretty much take a backseat to the entire story, and I’m perfectly okay with that.
 Casey and April are as much a primary part of the cast as the TMNT are and they deserve their fair share of leading roles.
 Be that as it may, the Turtles play some amusing parts in this issue.
 Whereas April begins to get caught up in Casey’s adventure, the Turtles play the voice of reason throughout the tale; first brushing off Casey’s suspicions, then being reluctant to break into a hotel room, then wondering how they got caught up in the whole drama when things start to go south.
 In a bizarre turn of events, it’s the plain ole humans who turn out to be the craziest characters in the story, while the karate-chopping anthropomorphic reptiles take on the boring roles.